crownstone/crownstone-sdk/hub/README.md

 You can run our software on your own hub as long as it is compatible with the "snap" system from Ubuntu and you have bought a USB dongle from <https://shop.crownstone.rocks>.
 First you have to install the right software on the hub and give the right permissions.

+If your hub is a Raspberry PI you can for example follow [this tutorial](https://ubuntu.com/tutorials/how-to-install-ubuntu-core-on-raspberry-pi#1-overview) to have Ubuntu Core on your machine.

 Set the correct time zone:

     sudo timedatectl set-timezone Europe/Amsterdam